Specialized OCD Treatment for Adults

 OCD, and its fellow obsessive-compulsive disorders, can make the smallest tasks feel overwhelming, exhausting, daunting, or dangerous.

 And at times, truly shitty.
-It’s not like you like living this way—in fact, let’s assume you have tried to right the ship a few (thousand) times already.
-If it makes you feel any better, I couldn’t figure out how to exit my OCD/obsessive-compulsive cycles on my own, and I’ve never heard of anyone else doing it either.
-But the most important thing is that when you’re ready, there is an excellent way out just for us.
+It’s not like you like living this way!
+You have probably tried to make big changes a few (thousand) times already.
+If it makes you feel better, I couldn’t figure out how to leave the obsessive-compulsive cycle on my own, and have never heard of anyone else doing it either.
+The important thing is that when you’re ready, there is an exit strategy just for us.

 Welcome to the club!

 I tried the same treatment I now provide and got way better.
-From my experience on both sides of the therapy equation, I describe exposure and response prevention (ERP) as “therapy that sounds scary but isn’t.”
+From my experience on both sides of the therapy room, I describe exposure and response prevention (ERP) as “therapy that sounds insane and terrifying but isn’t.”

-Therapy with me is both practical and emotional: you can share any parts of your life to whatever degree works for you and cry, laugh, problem-solve together, and make meaning.
-Simultaneously, we set treatment goals and meet them, using the same gold-standard therapy used by the big names in the OCD and anxiety world.
+Therapy with me is practical and emotional: you can share any parts of your life to whatever degree works for you, and cry, laugh, and make meaning.
+Simultaneously, we set clear treatment goals and meet them, using the same gold-standard therapy used by the big names in the OCD and anxiety world.

 Note: That probably sounds too good to be true considering all you’ve been through.
 Do consult other ERP therapists and review research on effectiveness to feel more confident before proceeding with treatment.
 And read on—I have a whole page coming up on ERP.